 If you’ve performed a check to find out which NBN connection type you have (both FTTN and FTTC connections are eligible), and the NBN has announced that you’re in an area that is due for the FTTP upgrade, then there are a few things you need to do as a customer in order to be upgraded.

 First, you will need to place an order for an NBN plan that offers speeds of 100Mbps or higher (check out our roundup of the best NBN 100 plans for some inspiration).
 This is because slower plans don't require fibre to function at their full potential, so if you elect to receive the free FTTP upgrade, then you're expected to sign up to a plan that can take advantage of it.

 Check out our complete guide to NBN speeds for more information.

 Based on the NBN’s wording, your premises will only receive an FTTP upgrade if you order a new NBN plan through a participating NBN provider.
 A full list of such providers can be found on the NBN website.

-Following the ordering of your new plan, all you need to do is sit and wait for the FTTP upgrade to occur.
+Following the order of your new plan, all you need to do is sit and wait for the FTTP upgrade to occur.
 You will remain on your current NBN plan until an NBN technician visits your property to perform the upgrade.

 However, you will need to ensure that you remember to cancel your current NBN plan before transferring over to the new FTTP plan.
 Since most NBN plans work on a no-contract basis, you can usually elect a day to have your service closed down as opposed to having to give 30 days notice.

-What suburbs are getting the FTTP upgrade?
+What suburbs are getting the FTTP NBN fibre upgrade?

 How to upgrade your NBN at a cost